 Washington D.C. is spread out.
 The National Mall stretches for miles.
 While a young adult can accomplish it by themselves, young kids will struggle.

 Getting around DC with a toddler is tiring.
 If you have young children, a stroller isn’t optional.
-Your kids will have tired legs, and it is best to have a stroller that allows you to push them rather than hear whining for blocks.
+Your kids will have tired legs, and you’ll be happy to push them rather than hear them whining for blocks.
+Whatever one you bring though, you’ll want to make sure it’s lightweight and collapsible.

 4. Visit the Capitol Building